Will my Mac Run macOS High Sierra? – Compatibility & Requirements

-The new operating system for Mac has been announced at the WWDC 2017 and the hype is real.
+The new operating system for Mac has been officially released at the September keynote 2017 and the hype is real.
 With a lot of tweaks and refinements, the new macOS High Sierra promises a user experience deemed for the future of technology, bringing Apple one step closer to VR, AR and gaming capabilities.

 But before you get to test the new features and fine-tunings, you’ll need to get your hands on High Sierra.
-While this step is easy if you have an Apple Developer Program account or access to a developer beta subscription, you still need to have a compatible Mac.
+While this step is easy since the new update is available for all users, you still need to have a compatible Mac.
 Which brings us to the subject of this article: how to find out if your Mac can run masOS High Sierra and what are the system requirements for macOs 10.13.
 Eager to find out?
 Let’s go!

 macOS 10.13 High Sierra Compatibility